 Riverside Park, Guildford,

 Brentwood Aerobic centre,

 London and South East Cyclo-Cross (LCCA) – http://www.londonxleague.co.uk

-Post script – since this feature was published we have taken the number of lost courses to almost 100.
+Post script – since this feature was published in 2016 we are now aware of some 100 plus lost courses .